seanaelius/portfolio-website/README.md

 # portfolio-website

-This is a portfolio website created to highlight some of the cool projects I have developed
+This is a portfolio website created to highlight some of my frontend/fullstack projects I have developed.

 ## Description